 Spring break in North Lake Tahoe provides some much wide-open space to relax, enjoy and play.

 Reason #2: Summer and Winter All in the Same Day

 Spring in North Lake Tahoe also presents a special type of climate, one rarely seen around the country.
 You can often find our Sierra Nevada mountains covered in snow, perfect for a day on the slopes, while later enjoying a sunny day down by the lake.
 This combination of winter and summer rolled into one makes spring an ideal time for travelers looking to experience the best of both worlds.

 We call them Dual Days in North Lake Tahoe.
 It means that you can hit the slopes in the morning, then make your way down to the lake later in the day for a lakeside dinner.
 Or, you can start your day with a clear-bottom kayak ride on the lake, then decompress with a spa treatment in the mountains.
-Or maybe you’re celebrating a snowshoe hike to Chickadee Ridge, followed by a shopping spree among the shoreline shops.
+Or maybe you’re celebrating a snowshoe hike to Spooner Summit, followed by a shopping spree among the shoreline shops.
 Basically, there’s no wrong way to spend a dual day in North Lake Tahoe.

 You don’t have to be a hardcore athlete to enjoy North Lake Tahoe in the spring.
 All you need is a desire to explore!
 Photo credit: Generikal Design

 Reason #3: North Lake Tahoe Welcomes All, with Something For Everybody

 Which brings us to our next point; North Lake Tahoe is for everybody.
 One of the common misconceptions about our beautiful alpine region is that it’s only for sporty types.
 And while shredders and swimmers alike love the impeccable outdoor adventures found in Tahoe for good reason, there’s so much more for everyone to enjoy.